galaxyproject/admin-training/sessions/00-intro/intro.md

 ---
 # Training philosophy

-This time we adapted our training to follow the *one true path*(c) - which is usually the one we use for **usegalaxy.* servers** - the most tested and stable path.
+We have now moved to teaching the *one true path*™ - which is usually the one we use for **usegalaxy.* servers** - the most tested and stable path.

-Galaxy has all the options and possibilities as before, but unless you are opinionated/locked in we recommend staying on the *one true path*(c).
+Galaxy has all the options and possibilities as before, but unless you are opinionated/locked in we recommend staying on the *one true path*™.
 For other paths, Galaxy comes with documentation and a friendly community to help.

 ---
 # New methodology